vmihalev/addressable-network-proposals/mvp-spec/landscape.md

 ## CMP (Consent Management Platform)

-Usually, publishers include a CMP javascript in their web pages, to gather user consent on their behalf.
+Usually, publishers include a CMP javascript in their web pages, to gather user consent _on their behalf_.

 In Prebid SSO, the CMP is also responsible for **signing user preferences** and **writing** these preferences via the operator.

 Because it requires a secret key, a `CMP server: operator client` module is needed.

+Note that the CMP role can be taken by the publisher in some cases.

 ## Publisher